darkball1/general_ecommerce_web_crawler/README.md

    ```

 3. Install ChromeDriver:
-   - Download the appropriate version of ChromeDriver for your Chrome browser from: https://sites.google.com/a/chromium.org/chromedriver/downloads
+   - Download the appropriate version of ChromeDriver for your Chrome browser
    - Extract the executable and add its location to your system's PATH.

 ## Usage